 Tasks are building blocks for games and having strong and well tagged database of tasks allows you to create games faster than ever.

 When tasks are added to the game they take some game features like location (if the task is not location-specific) and activation rules, but they can still be present in other games with other features.
-As a sample, one task can be in Quiz, where it opens automatically, it can be in Rogain where it opens in specific location assigned in a game or in Scavenger where it opens after certain task.
+As a sample, one task can be in Quiz, where it opens automatically, it can be in Rogain where it opens in the specific location assigned in a game or in Scavenger where it opens after the certain tasks.